1234-Ariel-code/gvae/README.md

 - mock gene and pathway summaries
 - PNG plots for reviewer inspection

-The synthetic data generator now also exports a **PLINK-compatible bundle** so you can mimic the real internal workflow on synthetic cohorts:
+The synthetic data generator now also exports a **PLINK-compatible bundle** so we can mimic the real internal workflow on synthetic cohorts:

 - `demo.bed`, `demo.bim`, `demo.fam`
 - `demo_origin.tped`, `demo_origin.tfam`, `demo_origin.phen`
 - `demo_filtered.csv`
 - `demo_gwas.assoc` for binary traits or `demo_gwas.qassoc` for quantitative traits

-That means the public synthetic data can be used either with the lightweight reviewer demo scripts or with the more pipeline-faithful internal scripts under `scripts/internal/`.
+That means the public synthetic data can be used either with the lightweight user demo scripts or with the more pipeline-faithful internal scripts under `scripts/internal/`.

 ### 3. Launch the interactive Streamlit app